Consensys/pythx/README.rst

 Installation
 ------------
-PythX runs on Python 3.5+.
+PythX runs on Python 3.6+ and PyPy.

 To get started, simply run